Six by Seven

 Six by Seven (also written as SIX.BY SEVEN or six.by seven or six.byseven) are an English indie rock band, formed in 1992 in Nottingham.
 The classic lineup of the band featured singer/guitarist Chris Olley, guitarist Sam Hempton, drummer Chris Davis, bassist Paul Douglas and keyboard player James Flower.

 The band split up in 2008, before re-forming in 2012 with Olley and Flower as the only original members.

 Formation

-Originally formed in 1992 as "Friends Of...", they performed their first show at the Old Angel pub in their hometown of Nottingham in late 1992.
-After recording several demos and playing gigs, the band attracted some record company interest.
-However, they once played to a room full of A&R men at Leicester's Charlotte with the room emptying before the first 15-minute song was complete.
-Undeterred, the band continued to write and record.
-Bass player Paul Douglas joined later that year.
-The band got their break by playing support slots with Rocket from the Crypt and Girls Against Boys, and changed their name to Six by Seven in 1996.
-The name was taken from the research connected with the Hubble Space Telescope.
-Sam Hempton came up with the name and described it as follows: